Helping Families at TGP

 Children, Teen & Family

 This interactive and creative group is designed to connect and support the entire family (caregivers, children, and siblings) in coping with the impact of childhood cancer.
 Families can also connect with each other to know they are not alone in this experience.
-Meets the second Saturday of every month, 10:00-11:00am.
+Meets the second Saturday of each month, 11:00am-12:00pm.
 Facilitator: Adelle Gates, MA, CCLS

 Children, Teen & Family

 Support group for parents/caregivers of a child or teen with cancer currently in or post-treatment.
 This group will provide a safe space to discuss the difficulties of having a child/teen dealing with cancer and its impacts, and to receive support from a community of others facing similar experiences.
+Meets the third Tuesday of each month, 7:00-8:00pm.
 Facilitator: Adelle Gates, MA, CCLS

 What People Are Saying